Allen & Company Sun Valley Conference

 The Allen & Company Sun Valley Conference is an annual media finance conference hosted and funded by private investment firm Allen & Company.
 The conference has taken place in Sun Valley, Idaho for one week each July since 1983.
 The gathering typically includes major political figures, business leaders, and figures in the philanthropic and cultural spheres.
+The Sun Valley Conference is considered to be of particular importance in initiating and concluding corporate deals and in networking within elites in the media and business sectors.